Hanoverton United overwhelms Leetonia

-Hanoverton United recorded a big victory over Leetonia 70-15 during this Ohio girls high school basketball game on Jan.
-18.
+Hanoverton United handled Leetonia 67-23 in an impressive showing at Hanoverton United High on Jan.
+18 in Ohio boys high school basketball action.

+Last season, Hanoverton United and Leetonia faced off on Dec.
+6, 2022 at Hanoverton United Local High School.

 In recent action on Jan.
-13, Hanoverton United faced off against Youngstown Ursuline and Leetonia took on Wellsville on Jan.
-11 at Leetonia High School.
+12, Hanoverton United faced off against Youngstown Valley Christian and Leetonia took on Sebring on Jan.
+13 at Leetonia High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.